How Do I Apply?

 As a rule, officially certified photocopies are available from public bodies in Germany which are authorised by law to carry an official seal (stamp).

-Certifications provided by the following public bodies or authorities will be accepted (marked with an ‘x’):
+Certifications provided by the following public bodies or authorities will be accepted:

-The following types of certification cannot be accepted: e.g. certified photocopies from lawyers, student bodies, banks and insurance companies.
+The following types of certification cannot be accepted: e.g. certified photocopies from lawyers, student bodies, banks, insurance companies and churches (parish offices, university religious communities).
+Translators are not authorised to certify documents in their original language.
 Normal (non-certified photocopies) cannot be accepted.

 The officially certified photocopy must fulfil the following minimum criteria: